FatimaZ-tech/IdleCrypt/README.md

 # IdleLock

-IdleLock is a macOS-based security tool that automatically encrypts the contents of a sensitive folder when the system is left unattended for a specified period of time.
+IdleCrypt is a macOS-based security tool that automatically encrypts the contents of a sensitive folder when the system is left unattended for a specified period of time.

 The project is designed to mitigate risks caused by unlocked systems in shared workspaces by enforcing **idle-based data protection** at the endpoint level.